 With decades of camp expertise, our leadership staff strives to provide a caring, supportive and safe environment for every camper.
 The boys at Camp O-AT-KA are supported and nurtured, as well as challenged and held to a high standard.
 Accomplishing both of these together is a skill we have refined over decades of guiding boys on their path to being men.

 Camp O-AT-KA enjoys a healthy diversity in the backgrounds of our staff.
-There are many women working in camp in addition to men.
-And just like the boys that spend their summers here, our staff come from all over the nation, as well as foreign countries.
+Just like the boys that spend their summers here, our staff come from all over the nation, as well as foreign countries.

 Read on to learn more about our leadership staff, and to hear what parents have to say about our boy’s summer camp.

-Charles works closely with Kyle, the unit heads, and program staff to carefully plan each summer, manage operations, and ensure that every camper has a safe, fun, and educational experience.
+As a key part of the leadership team and our captain of the summer experience , Charles works closely with the unit heads and program staff to carefully plan each summer, manage operations, and ensure that every camper has a safe, fun, and educational experience.
 He joined the Camp O-AT-KA staff in 2001, having worked in the summer camping industry since 1991.
-He has served as a cabin counselor, assistant unit head, and craft head, and has been Program Director since 2006.
+He has served as a cabin counselor, assistant unit head, and craft head, and program director.
 When not at camp, Charles is a science teacher and head coach of the speech and debate team at Loyola Blakefield High School in Maryland.
-Charles is a graduate of Stanford University and is currently an MBA candidate at Loyola University.
+Charles is a graduate of Stanford University and has an MBA from Loyola University.

 Senior Unit Head — Chris Kohl